kenanmorani/kenanmorani/README.md

-* Hi, I am Kenan Morani, alternatively spelled Kinan.
+* Hi, I am Kenan Morani, alternatively spelled Kinan, Pronouns he/him.
 * I am interested in Machine Learning, Image Processing and python coding.
 * I look to collaborate with academicians, programmers and all others.
 * You can always reach me on my gmail (kenan.morani@gmail.com)